Panel: In Time Safety Management Systems for Future Operational Transitions

 An instrument-rated private pilot, Deborah’s original studies were in Electrical Engineering, including a BS from the University of Virginia and a master’s degree from Stanford.

-LeMay Pix (2)
+Lemay Pix (2)

 Scott LeMay